C/C++ Tooling

 c-api

-- see this issue.
-The c-api is preferred to trying to directly use the Rust crate in C++.
+The c-api is preferred over directly using the example host Rust crate in C++.